VCCT-PROG6221-2023-Grp3/ST10204902-PROG6211-POE/README.md

 2. Error handling fell short on the previous submission.
 To rectify this, certain validation prompts included new details on what is missing in a users submitted input.
 3. App functionality was overrall strong but fell short on menu management.
 With the part 2 submission, the main console class was rewritten in the style of a number-based menu.
 4. Additional detail on installation was added to the readme to address the information requirement for the rubric.

+## 7. Updates after POE 2
+1. Changed from a console application to a GUI based application
+2. Fixed validation by using context specific WPF controls such as ComboBoxes for FoodGroup
+3. Included a manual to describe use cases for the application